Are you afraid of eating raw eggs? I was terrified the very first time I ate a raw egg, but I got over that fear when nothing bad happened.

 I have learned that the temperature in our refrigerators are too cold for the proteins in eggs.

 Temperatures that are too cold or too hot will start to destroy some of the nutrients and proteins in your eggs.
+This means that you will not get as much benefits from the consumption of eggs.

 If you want to get more nutrition from consuming eggs, keep your eggs at the right temperature.
-It really does seem to matter!

 I always look for organic and pasture raised eggs - preferably straight from a good quality farm.